maksymalist/CONNECT/TERMS&CONDITIONS.md

 ## GOVERNING LAW

 These Terms shall be governed by and defined following the laws of Canada.
-Connect! and yourself irrevocably consent that the courts of Canada shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.
+CONNECT and yourself irrevocably consent that the courts of Canada shall have exclusive jurisdiction to resolve any dispute which may arise in connection with these terms.